Peru Country Commercial Guide

 Due Diligence

 U.S. businesses considering exporting to or investing in Peru should perform due diligence on their potential clients, associates, or partners.
-As a first step, the International Company Profile (ICP) program of the U.S. Commercial Service can provide a background check on the reliability of potential clients or partners.
-The ICP report includes information on a company’s owners and year established, size, sales, financial information, and reputation in the market.
-The Commercial Service and the Economic Section of the U.S. Embassy in Peru are available to provide commercial and economic briefings to U.S. businesspersons traveling to Peru.
+The International Company Profile (ICP) service provided by the U.S. Commercial Service can provide a background information on potential clients or partners, including owners, the year established, size, sales, financial information, and reputation in the market.
+The U.S. Embassy in Peru can also provide commercial and economic briefings to U.S. businesspersons traveling to Peru.